5hapeshifter/javaMultThreadingMichaelProgrebinsky/out/production/javaMultThreadingMichaelProgrebinsky/README.md

 Precisamos controlar as threads quando tivermos um cenário onde uma thread depende da outra, uma termina o processo para a outra começar.

 ## Thread coordination - Naive Solution
-Thread B runs in a loop and keeps checking if ThreadA rasult is ready, but this is busy way, its extremely inefficient
+Thread B runs in a loop and keeps checking if ThreadA rasult is ready, but this is the busy way, its extremely inefficient

 ```
 void waitForThreadA(){